rpede/tutorial-fullstack-ci/README.md

 This is a perfect example on how we can name steps to make the workflow easier to understand.
-Playwright depends on various web browsers being installed such that it can use them to execute tests.
+Playwright depends on various web browsers being installed, such that it can use them to execute tests.
-This command simply to install those browsers.
+The command above simply installs those browsers.

 Final: